-Patients should begin treatment with Somatuline Depot (lanreotide) 90 mg given via the deep subcutaneous route, at 4 week intervals for 3 months.
+Patients should begin treatment with Somatuline Depot 90 mg given via the deep subcutaneous route, at 4-week intervals for 3 months.

-- GH > 1 to ≤ 2.5 ng/mL, IGF-1 normal and clinical symptoms controlled: maintain Somatuline Depot (lanreotide) dose at 90 mg every 4 weeks.
+- GH greater than 1 to less than or equal to 2.5 ng/mL, IGF-1 normal and clinical symptoms controlled: maintain Somatuline Depot dose at 90 mg every 4 weeks.

-- GH > 2.5 ng/mL, IGF-1 elevated and/or clinical symptoms uncontrolled, increase Somatuline Depot (lanreotide) dose to 120 mg every 4 weeks.
+- GH greater than 2.5 ng/mL, IGF-1 elevated and/or clinical symptoms uncontrolled, increase Somatuline Depot dose to 120 mg every 4 weeks.

-- GH ≤ 1 ng/mL, IGF-1 normal and clinical symptoms controlled: reduce Somatuline Depot dose to 60 mg every 4 weeks.
+- GH less than or equal to 1 ng/mL, IGF-1 normal and clinical symptoms controlled: reduce Somatuline Depot dose to 60 mg every 4 weeks.

 Thereafter, the dose should be adjusted according to the response of the patient as judged by a reduction in serum GH and /or IGF-1 levels; and/or changes in symptoms of acromegaly.

-Continued monitoring of patients response with dose adjustments for biochemical and clinical symptom control, as necessary, is recommended.
+Continued monitoring of patient response with dose adjustments for biochemical and clinical symptom control, as necessary, is recommended.

-The starting dose in patients with moderate and severe renal or moderate and severe hepatic impairment should be 60 mg via the deep subcutaneous route, at 4 week intervals for 3 months followed by dose adjustment as described above [see CLINICAL PHARMACOLOGY].
+The starting dose in patients with moderate or severe renal impairment, or moderate or severe hepatic impairment should be 60 mg via the deep subcutaneous route, at 4-week intervals for 3 months followed by dose adjustment as described above [see CLINICAL PHARMACOLOGY].

 Dosage Forms And Strengths

-60, 90 and 120 mg sterile, single-use, pre-filled syringes.
+60 mg, 90 mg, and 120 mg sterile, single-use, pre-filled syringes fitted with an automatic needle guard.
 The pre-filled syringes contain a white to pale yellow, semi-solid formulation.